 Her goal is bridge the sciences with the poetic to reveal an experience of growth, solace, fulfillment, and creative love through a semiotic play of images, sound, and textual meaning.
 If you are looking for a dose of sanity, beauty, and tranquility that attempts to poeticize science and philosophy, follow Lina’s work!

-Lina is an engineer, a multilanguage learner, an avid runner, and an MPhil in Humanities graduate specialized in the philosophy of poetry.
+Lina is a multilingual sound poet who composes her own music.
+As a sound poet and filmmaker, she plays and experiments with images and sound to extend the boundaries of what poetry is.
+She holds an MPhil in Humanities graduate specialized in the philosophy of poetry.
 For her, poetry is an unfolding creative process, a way to play endlessly, not a finished state.
 For that reason, she revises and re-edits her work publicly until a poetic form (other than an exploratory) comes to being.
 Her poetry is a thoughtful play that explores sound and visual patterns and poetic forms.
 She attempts to bridge the sciences and philosophy with poetry and art.
-She publishes a new poem every other day, so follow her Creative Commons poetics here: http://linaru.com.
+When she’s not writing, composing, or learning languages, you’ll probably find her running.

 These are sample blurbs for informal press: